mrrothe/py-idstools/doc/unified2.rst

 Unified2 File Reading
 =====================

-idstools provides unified2 readers for reading individual records as well as aggregating records into events.
+rulecata provides unified2 readers for reading individual records as well as aggregating records into events.

 .. contents:: Contents